apioo/psx/doc/concept/table.rst

 --------

-The PSX table class provides a simple repository pattern which can be used as alternative to a ORM.
+The PSX table class provides a simple repository pattern which can be used as alternative to an ORM.
 It works with plain SQL queries.
 Each table class represents a SQL table which contains the table name and all available columns.
 A table class returns record objects which are filled with the values from the query.
 It is also the place where you can put all complex business queries.
 To